 My senate legislative district covers eight counties in Southwest Colorado.
 District 6 is very diverse, geographically and politically.
 Like my former House District, with almost every issue that presents itself at the legislature, there’s definitely not consensus among the people back home as to how to vote on it or even if a bill has any merit at all.
 That’s part of the challenge of my job, but part of the fun, too, because there are lots of different people in my area.

 During the legislative session from early January to mid-May, my approach is to take in as much information as I can, both facts and opinions, combine that with my knowledge of the district and my own principles and values, and then vote.
 When it comes to voting, there’s only a yes or a no – we don’t get the luxury of voting “yes, in this situation, but no, if the situation’s different”.
 It’s a pretty stark choice, yet it’s what I signed up to do on your behalf.

 When the legislature is out of session, I am still on the job, traveling around the district talking with my constituents and learning more about their daily lives and the challenges they face in this difficult economy.
 I attend legislative conferences and am on several legislative committees, so I’m often on the road for legislative duties even though the session in Denver has adjourned.

 Constituent contact is critically important for me to do my job well and I want to encourage all of my constituents to get in touch with me on an issue of concern or to let me know of problems you may be having with Colorado’s state government.
 Unfortunately, I can’t solve every problem, but I’ll do my best in trying.
-During the interim from mid-May through December, you can reach me at my home number, (970)259-1589, or by email at email@example.com or use the Contact Me form located on this website.
+During the session from mid-January to mid-May, you can reach me at the Denver Capitol, (303)866-4884, or by email at firstname.lastname@example.org or use the Contact Me form located on this website.

 Thanks for visiting my website!